meteorwebcomponents/synthesis/README.md

 import "../imports/ui/bower_components/polymer/polymer.html";

 ```
 Best practice is to reduce the number of files in the imports directory.
 Avoid adding unecessary components, helps in lowering the build time.

-[bower-installer](https://github.com/blittle/bower-installer) can be used instead of bower to bring in just the files that you need for your project.
-Significantly lowers the build time.
+Refer the [FAQ](https://github.com/meteorwebcomponents/synthesis#faq)

 A sample bower.json (imports/ui/bower.json)